calc_stats

 If type

-contains multiple character strings (i.e., is a character vector)
+contains multiple character strings (i.e., is a character vector) a

-multiple panels using the respective plot()
+(to easily create multiple panels using the

 method).